w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students on how visual aspects impact readability of the content.
 These include sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, content grouping, and others.
+Emphasize that ensuring an accessible visual appearance requires collaboration between different team members, including designers, developers, and content authors.
 * Show examples of content with sufficient contrast ratios.
 Then demonstrate content which does not have sufficient contrast ratios.
 Emphasize how sufficient contrast ratios are essential for people with disabilities to read and understand the content.
 * Demonstrate different approaches for grouping related content.
 These include specifying the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
 * Show examples of fonts that provide a good reading experience.
 Compare those with fonts that are more difficult to read and understand.